razerofficial/CChromaEditor/README.md

 ## Streaming Logic Flow

-Games are able to control streaming via the API.
+By default, any game that implements `Chroma RGB` on PC is compatible with streaming that can be controlled from the [Razer Streaming Portal](https://stream.razer.com/).
+Games are also able to control streaming via the API.
+Using the streaming API is most useful when the instance of the game is running within `Cloud Gaming`.
 Streaming can either broadcast or watch a `Chroma RGB` stream.
 The API supports broadcasting or watching but not both at the same time.
 It's recommended that games have a `Chroma RGB` toggle in the game settings that is on by default.
 For streaming `Chroma RGB`, games should be able to display a `shortcode` for stream authorization and a `broadcast toggle`.

 Step 1.
 At any time, the game can use `StreamGetStatus` to get the streaming current status to display to the user.